-In order to address the impact of lost instructional time, KC Online utilized additional resources available to provide greater supports for students in the form of extended time, after school hours tutoring/intervention, social emotional support and by providing professional development for staff to support the needs of students stemming from the COVID-19 pandemic.
-KC Online addressed learning loss among students with disabilities and students with unique needs by providing targeted instruction to address gaps in learning and provide engaging curriculum to support instruction.
-Addressing learning loss among students, including low income students, students with disabilities, English learners, students experiencing homelessness, and children in foster care included extended day instruction and after hours tutoring and intervention.
-In response to the COVID-19 pandemic, KC Online launched the implementation of Social Emotional courses for students in grades 6-12, utilizing their online curriculum provider, Edgenuity.
-The implementation of the additional funds received in the 2021-2022 school year are specifically aligned to the LCAP by supplementing and expanding existing LCAP actions that were determined based on a comprehensive evaluation and needs assessment to determine best practices for an online independent study program.
-The use of additional funds allowed KC Online to expand services through the use of additional instruction time, increased social worker support, and the addition of SEL curriculum accessible to online students.
-The KC Online LCAP plan can be found at kco.kcusd.com.
+In order to address the impact of lost instructional time, RMCHS utilized additional resources available to provide greater supports for students in the form of extended time, intervention, social emotional support and by providing professional development for staff to support the needs of students stemming from the COVID-19 pandemic.
+RMCHS addressed learning loss among students with disabilities and students with unique needs by providing targeted instruction to address gaps in learning and provide engaging curriculum to support instruction.
+Addressing learning loss among students, including low income students, students with disabilities, English learners, students experiencing homelessness, and children in foster care provided through strategic intervention programs included extended day instruction.
+Additionally, there was continued support for the use of technology to include the development of standards aligned technology integration and the purchase of necessary instructional technology.
+In response to the COVID-19 pandemic, RMCHS launched the implementation of Social Emotional Curriculum for all students in grades 9-12.

+The implementation of the additional funds received in the 2021-2022 school year are specifically aligned to the LCAP by supplementing and expanding existing LCAP actions that were determined based on a comprehensive evaluation and needs assessment to determine best practices.
+The use of additional funds allowed RMCHS to expand services through the use of additional instruction time, increased social worker support, and the addition of SEL curriculum.
+The RMCHS LCAP plan can be found at rmchs.kcusd.com.